Rob Edwards (footballer, born 1982): Aston Villa

+Wolverhampton Wanderers

 In May 2004, Edwards was told by Aston Villa manager David O'Leary that he could leave the club.

-Wolverhampton Wanderers

-Edwards made the short journey across the West Midlands and joined Championship Wolverhampton Wanderers in July 2004 in a three-year deal for £150,000.
+Edwards made the short journey across the West Midlands and joined Championship Wolverhampton Wanderers that July in a three-year deal for £150,000.
 After five games in August, he suffered an ankle injury and did not return until February 2005.

 Edwards gained more playing time in the 2005–06 campaign and he played the majority of the following season under new manager Mick McCarthy but suffered knee ligament damage in April 2007. that kept him out of the season's end as the team made the play-offs.

-On 5 September 2007, in a reserve team match against Walsall, he again suffered knee ligament injury.
+He again suffered knee ligament injury, in a reserve team match against Walsall in September 2007.
 He scored his only goal for Wolves on 9 February 2008 in a 4–2 home defeat to Stoke City.
 He was placed on the transfer list in May.

 Blackpool

-On 6 August 2008, Edwards left Wolves to join Blackpool, signing a two-year contract with an option for a further year for an undisclosed fee.
+In August 2008, Edwards left Wolves to join Blackpool, signing a two-year contract with an option for a further year for an undisclosed fee.
 He made his debut for the Seasiders on 9 August 2008 in a 1–0 home defeat to Bristol City.
 Edwards was captain of the side for the 1–1 draw at Norwich City on 16 August as Keith Southern who had captained the side up to then in the 2008–09 season, was suspended.

-On 29 August, Blackpool manager Simon Grayson confirmed that Edwards would be team captain for the season.
+Manager Simon Grayson appointed him as team captain for the rest of the season.
 His first goal for the Seasiders came on 29 December 2008 when he scored Blackpool's second equaliser in a 2–2 draw against his former club Wolverhampton Wanderers at Bloomfield Road.